Adopting a child in the UK

 - A social worker will come to your home, and meet with you on several occasions so they can assess whether they think you’re suitable

 - You’ll need to have a police check.
-Please note if you or any of your family has been convicted of a serious offence, you will not be able to adopt
+Please note if you or any of your family has been convicted of a serious offense, you will not be able to adopt

 - Providing you pass the police check, you’ll then need to send over the details of 3 referrers who can give you a personal reference